5elenay/unikorn/docs/CreatingPackages.md

     - **Example**: `"Database client for PostgreSQL."`
 - `tags`: Tags for when we need to find a package.
     - **Example**: `["database", "postgres"]`
-- `pipreq`: If your package uses some packages from PyPi, add
+- `pipreq`: If your package uses some packages from PyPi, you can add packages here.
     - **Example**: `["postgrey", "pewn"]`

 ## Src Folder